nadeemlab/SPT/data_curation/README.md

 input_path = datasets/moldoveanu/generated_artifacts
 ```

-If you wish for Nextflow to pull directly from S3, rather than a local directory like `.../generated_artifacts`, `workflow.config` may look like this instead:
+If you wish for Nextflow (which runs in `run.sh`) to pull source files directly from S3, `workflow.config` may look like this instead:

 ```ini
 [general]